||Swift Ridge Trail (historic Shooter

 Canyon Drive heading northeast.
 Now keep straight uphill until the road

 turns into the trailhead.
-To reach the Shooter uphill route, go south on
+To reach the Swift Ridge uphill route, go south on

 the BST to the Orem trailhead.